okjuan/virtual.book/_posts/2024-08-11-end-of-absence.md

 Is that all?
 These goals seem perfectly achievable with a little time management.
 Has he tried the Pomodoro Technique?
-Why ring the alarm bells when a simple kitchen timer will do?
+Why ring the alarm bell when a simple kitchen timer will do?